tomcam/py4webcasts/docs/how-install-source-pythonanywhere.md

 ### Start the bash console

+PythonAnywhere lets you run a bash console directly in your browser.
+That means you don't have to install and configure ssh to remote in.
+Just run bash from their web page.
+It simulates a console right there.
+You can perform many common tasks as if it were happening on your own desktop without having to fiddle with ssh configuration.

 * From the **Dashboard  Consoles  Files  Web  Tasks  Databases** navigation menu choose **Consoles**.

 You'll see **Start a new Console**.